jtdimasaka/jtdimasaka.github.io/wellbeing/TheBridge.md

 - **Here and now**: brings our awareness to the present moment and feel the grace and texture of my surrounding.
 - **Notice and breath**: reminds us to allow the process to take time and feel it fully.

-## Step 1:Heartbreaks and Tears - how and why we get hurt
+## Step 1: Heartbreaks and Tears - how and why we get hurt

 *Page 33*
 &nbsp;&nbsp;&nbsp;&nbsp;Sometimes we are surprised to feel devastated by something that previously wouldn't have troubled us that much.
 It's **never a simple matter** of cause and effect.
 Loss and heartbreak are **too personal** to fit nearly into boxes.
 They are also **cumulative**, which is an important idea that we'll be returning to shortly.
 For now, suffice to say that we all have a unique breaking point.
 If we never do our work to heal from our heartbreaks then -- one day -- a tiny thing might be too much to bear.